iiinnniii/bitcoin-csv-generator/README.md

 1a005995d29d7be81fd18dbc9fb9f9599b8c509033b72d573b0c036e52d77cfd
 ```

+Only relevant data will be displayed in the input and output columns, similar to how Electrum does it by default.
+Below is a detailed explanation of the mechanics:

-If none of your addresses are included in the inputs of a transaction, the input field for that transaction will be set to "Multiple Inputs" or "Input".
-Otherwise, the inputs associated with your addresses will be displayed.
+- If none of your addresses are present in a transaction's inputs, the input field will display "Multiple Inputs" or simply "Input."
+Otherwise, it will show only the inputs associated with your addresses.

-If none of your addresses are included in the inputs of a transaction, the output field for that transaction will only display outputs associated with your addresses.
-Otherwise, all outputs will be displayed.
+- If none of your addresses are present in a transaction's inputs, the output field will display only the outputs related to your addresses.
+However, if your addresses are included in the inputs, all outputs will be shown.

 There are generally two ways to execute this program.